 Thank you for visiting our website.
 Our dedication to quality client service includes an informative firm website as we endeavor to provide the highest quality professional service and guidance.

 Organizers - Please complete this data organizer as thoroughly as possible.
 The better organized you are, the faster your income tax returns can be completed which, in turn, will reduce the preparation time and costs.
 Please let us know if you would like your original tax data returned to you.
-We are planning to use CCH ProSystems to process your 2017 income tax returns.
-We have used CCH Prosystems services for over thirty-five years and we have been very pleased with their confidential and professional processing of returns.
+We are planning to use CCH ProSystems to process your 2020 income tax returns.
+We have used CCH ProSystems services for over thirty-five years, and we have been very pleased with their confidential and professional processing of returns.

 Portal Creation - The Portal is a web-based application that allows for the encrypted, bi-directional transmission and storage of electronic data.
 The Portal will continue to be our primary method of sending the Client Copy of your individual tax returns for your review in the upcoming tax season.
 We will continue to mail you hard copies of tax payment vouchers, estimated tax vouchers and E-file authorization forms.
 Please keep us informed of any changes to your email addresses or mailing addresses.
 Client copies of all entity tax returns will be emailed via Sharefile unless a paper hard copy is requested.